 This collection consists of over 300 volumes from the Cambridge Histories series.
-The volumes are grouped into topics, making it quick and easy to search and browse through an array of historical subject areas.
-The extensive bibliographic referencing and other leading functionality, enhances usability and makes this resource ideal for any type of historical research.
+The volumes are grouped by specific subject areas, making it quick and easy to search and browse through an array of historical topics.

 An encyclopaedic dictionary of qurʼānic terms, concepts, personalities, place names, cultural history and exegesis extended with essays on the most important themes and subjects within qurʼānic studies.

 Covers all aspects of the study of Arabic and dealing with all levels of the language (pre-Classical Arabic, Classical Arabic, Modern Standard Arabic, Arabic vernaculars, mixed varieties of Arabic), both synchronically and diachronically.

 Includes both the external and the internal history of the language, as well as the structural analysis of the different varieties of the language, the interaction between varieties in mixed levels (such as Middle Arabic), the linguistic contacts between Arabic and other languages, and the place of Arabic within larger language groups.

 Source material from the British Foreign Office, Colonial Office, War Office and Cabinet Papers covering the period from the Anglo-Indian landing in Basra in 1914 through the British Mandate in Iraq of 1920-32 to the rise of Saddam Hussein in 1974.

 Requires Adobe flash player for images to open.